Allied Air Command: Role

 The commander of AIRCOM is currently a United States Air Force General who also serves in the U.S. national appointment of Commander United States Air Forces in Europe - Air Forces Africa.
-He is the designated Commander Allied Air Command for all air and space missions ask tasked by SACEUR and the Air and Space Advisor to SACEUR.
+He is the designated Commander Allied Air Command for all air and space missions as tasked by SACEUR and the Air and Space Advisor to SACEUR.
 AIRCOM has a multinational staff, which may include liaison elements from other NATO headquarters and national commands as specified in agreements.
 The Deputy Air Commander is ordinarily a French or a British 3-star, now appointed by rotation.

-One of its previously subordinate activities was Combined Air Operations Centre Finderup, in Denmark.
+One of previously subordinate activities of AIRCOM was Combined Air Operations Centre Finderup, in Denmark.

-Subordinate activities of AIRCOM Combined Air Operations Centre Uedem, Combined Air Operations Centre Torrejon, and the Deployable Air Command and Control Centre at Poggio Renatico in Italy.
+Subordinate to AIRCOM are Combined Air Operations Centre in Uedem, Combined Air Operations Centre in Torrejon, and Deployable Air Command and Control Centre in Poggio Renatico.
 The CAOC in Uedem's primary peacetime role is the tactical Command and Control of Quick- Reaction Alert Forces used to police NATO airspace above the Benelux countries, above Germany, Poland, the Czech Republic, Slovakia and the Baltic States (Baltic Air Policing).
 There are also over 50 Control and Reporting Centres and Points, plus linkages with civilian air traffic control networks.

 Baltic Region Training Events (BRTE) are held designed to offer training opportunities for enhancing interoperability, building capabilities and continuing the integration of Estonia, Latvia and Lithuania.

 AIRCOM is also in charge of the NATO Integrated Air Defense System (NATINADS) which controls not only the air forces assigned to active NATO duty but also gathers information and coordinates the activities of the radar and ground facilities of the member states.